 The modes of becoming and learning are not actualized apart from the above modes.
-They form an integral part of the psychic life of the child-in-education, and sre continually intersecting and fulfilling each other, and the actualization of one is a co-determinant of the actualization of the other.
+They form an integral part of the psychic life of the child-in-education and continually are intersecting and fulfilling each other, and the actualization of one is a codeterminant of the actualization of the other.

 The aim here is not to give a full explanation of the modes of becoming and learning and, therefore, the reader is referred to the existing literature on this matter (see 39, 41-48; 41, 34-39 and 76-87; 42, 109-129).
-The following is an example showing that the constituents of the psychic life are continually present in personal actualization: When a child perceives an object, he/she, indeed, is busy exploring his/her world to experience it, and to learn to know it and, in doing this, he/she actualizes his/her psychic life.
+The following can serve as an example to show that all of the constituents of the psychic life are continually present in personal actualization: When a child perceives an object, he indeed is busy exploring his world in order to experience it and to learn to know it and in doing this to actualize his psychic life.

-This coherence of the modes of becoming, learning, and actualization are kept in mind in the following discussion of the connections among the modes of actualizing the psychic life.
+This coherence among the modes of becoming, learning and actualization must be kept in mind in the following discussion of the connections among the modes of actualizing the psychic life.